owkin/GrAIdient/Docs/Examples/VisionTransformer.md

 ## Benchmarks

-To benchmark the time performance of the a Vision Transformer like model, look at [TransformerBenchmark](../../Tests/GrAIExamples/TransformerBenchmark.swift) and rename
+To benchmark the time performance of the Vision Transformer model, look at [TransformerBenchmark](../../Tests/GrAIExamples/TransformerBenchmark.swift) and rename